rsamec/node-form-app/README.md

 Please enter no more than 15 characters.
 ```

-## Example usage with localization support and display pretty error messages.
+## Example usage with localization support.

+These example displays pretty error messages in english or czech localization.

 ```typescript
 ///<reference path='typings/node-form/node-form.d.ts'/>